crookookoo/threejs-ghetto-boilerplate/README.md

 # three-boilerplate
-A quick and lightweight three.js experiment boilerplate.
-Three.js library and frequently used js components from examples are hotlinked via threejs.org, which makes them always up-to date, but also unavailable when offline. ¯\_(ツ)_/¯
+A lightweight three.js boilerplate for quick experiments.
+Three.js library and frequently used js components from examples are hotlinked via threejs.org, which makes them always up-to date, but also unavailable when offline. 🙈